 My husband and I sat around the table some time after this, at a nondescript chain restaurant with two medics who survived the thick of combat in Fallujah during April 2004.
 I listened for hours over cheap baskets of wings, hearing their stories of the dead and dying.
 The tears they come hot and fast for us all with the weight of so much grief.

 Have I mentioned we are weary of war?

 Another number, less noted perhaps, is the 1,500 civilians estimated to have lost their lives in 2004 in the battles for the city.
 A people who are weary of war.

 I believe we honor the dead by how we live.

-And we—we who have waged war—can now wage peace alongside the people of this proud city.
-We can honor the sacrifices made 12 years ago by choosing hope, bravery, and peace now.
+And we—we who have waged war—can now wage peace alongside our friends in Iraq and other war-torn parts of the world.
+We can honor the sacrifices made years ago by choosing hope, bravery, and peace now.